 The term "Pullman" in architecture comes from the work of the 19th century industrialist, George Pullman, who designed and developed high-end railroad cars with guest rooms and small bathrooms for overnight accommodations.
-The term typically refers to a long, narrow area in bathrooms, kitchens or other rooms in architecture.
-In an apartment short on space, a Pullman-style bath makes use of every available inch in the corridor-like room.
+The term typically refers to long, narrow bathrooms, kitchens or other rooms in architecture.
+Such rooms are similar to the long, narrow design of railroad cars with their limited storage space.
+In apartments short on space, Pullman-style bathrooms make use of every available inch in the corridor-like room.

 The Pullman-style bath in an apartment resembles the bathroom in a Pullman railroad car, meant for the private use of those with overnight lodgings.
 For example, in a typical Pullman rail car room for two people, the entire length of the bathroom is about 7 feet long and approximately 3 feet wide.
 A toilet with a small sink sits at one end of its length and a small shower opposite the toilet.